dask/dask-ml/docs/source/cross_validation.rst

    X_train.compute()[:3]

 Here is another illustration of performing k-fold cross validation purely in Dask.
-Here a link to gather more information on k-fold cross validation :func:`https://ml.dask.org/modules/generated/dask_ml.model_selection.KFold.html`:
+Here a link to gather more information on k-fold cross validation :class:`dask_ml.model_selection.KFold`:

 .. ipython:: python